KeckObservatory/mKTL/doc/glossary.rst

  * **EPICS**:
-	      Experimental Physics and Industrial Control System, another key-value API that WMKO adopted for its telescope control system and adaptive optics control system.
+	      Experimental Physics and Industrial Control System, another key-value API that WMKO adopted for its telescope and adaptive optics control systems.
 EPICS is one of the interprocess communication APIs for which KTL provides a common abstraction.

 mKTL-specific terms